ZyadSamy/signal-flow-graph/README.md

 ---
 ## How to run
 ### Front End
-  + First clone repository `git clone https://github.com/ZyadSamy/signal-flow-graph.git`
+  + Clone repository `git clone https://github.com/ZyadSamy/signal-flow-graph.git`
   + Move to directory `cd signal-flow-graph`
   + Install dependencies using terminal `npm install --legacy-peer-deps`
   + Run Angular Project using terminal `ng serve -o`

 ### Back End
-+
+  + Import project as maven project and solve dependencies and run it using a Java IDE
+  + Move to back end directory `cd backend`
+  + Install maven dependencies `mvn install`

 ---
 ## How to use